bmcandr/lis-bootcamp/docs/LIS-glossary.md

     * **Nearest-neighbor**
 * **Land Surface Models (LSMs)**

-    * LSMs simulate the exchange of water and energy fluxes <!--too vague-->
     * Land Surface Modeling - Science Background:

     > Global climate and the global carbon cycle are, in a direct sense, controlled by exchanges of water, carbon, and energy between the terrestrial biosphere and atmosphere.
 Thus models of these processes are essential for the purpose of developing predictive capability for the Earth's climate on all time scales, including seasonal climate prediction as well as natural climate fluctuations and human-induced climate change on decadal time scales.